oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

-# Automated Database Upgrade at Scale with Fleet Maintenance
+Step # Automated Database Upgrade at Scale with Fleet Maintenance
 ## Before You Begin

 Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Database.
 Fleet Maintenance enables DBAs to automate patching of wide range of DB Configurations including Oracle RAC environments with Data Guard Standby.